itmeandy/Analyzer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Analyzer is to …
+The goal of Analyzer is to help with text analyzing

 ## Installation